tamkadin/BioRank/README.md

-# 🧬 BioRank: Enhanced PageRank for Cancer Gene Prioritization
+# 🧬 Prioritizing Cancer Therapeutic Genes Using BioRank: A Biologically-Informed PageRank Framework

-> A GUI-based tool for integrating multi-omics data to prioritize cancer-related genes using Original and Enhanced PageRank algorithms.
+> A GUI-based tool for integrating multi-omics data to prioritize cancer-related genes using BioRank.

 ---